 Any person, who shall continue any work after having been served with a Stop Work Order, except such work as that person is directed to perform, shall be subject to penalties as prescribed by law.

-- When a Stop Work Order has been issued to a property for commencing to do construction without obtaining the necessary permits the work must stop immediately and the owner of the property must obtain an approved Building Permit to cover the work being performed from the Building Department.
+- When a Stop Work Order has been issued to a property for commencing construction without obtaining the necessary permits, the work must stop immediately and the owner of the property must obtain an approved Permit from the Building Department to cover the work being performed.

-- Contractors/Owner-Builders should be aware that upon submitting for the required permits a penalty of double the permit fee and $119.26 fine will be imposed.
+- Contractors/Owner-Builders should be aware that upon submitting for the required permits, a penalty of double the permit fee and a $500.00 fine (for the first offense) will be imposed.
 The applicant must make reference to the Violation number that was issued when applying for their permit.